SurabhiMore/nlp-final-project/README.md

 ## Project Name - Interactive AI Museum

+_We help museum visitors discover and understand exhibits through interactive conversations better, faster, and more engagingly than static audio guides and exhibit plaques._

 | Member | Hat | Main Responsibility |
 |---|---|---|
 | Pratham | Developer, Product | The user, the roadmap, the lean canvas, the pitch |